mcaceresb/stata-pretrends/README.md

 In the command above, the option `pre(1/3)` tells the package that the pre-treatment event-study coefficients are in positions 1 through 3 in our regression results.
 (The package assumes that the period before the event-study is normalized to zero and omitted from the regression.)
 Likewise, the option `post(4/7)` tells the package that the post-treatment coefficients are in positions 4 through 7.
 The results of the command tells us that if there was a linear violation of parallel trends with slope 0.049, then we would have 50% power to detect it (where we say it's "detected" if there is a significant pre-trend coefficient).
 If we want wanted a different power threshold, say 80%, we would change `power 0.5` to `power 0.8` in the command above.

 Next, we illustrate how to visualize violations of parallel trends using the package's second subcommand.
 For simplicitly, lets visualize the linear trend against which pre-tests have 50 percent power that we just calculated.
-This is just for illustration --- you can visualize any violation that you want, and should choose an economically relevant one.
+This is just for illustration—you can visualize any violation that you want, and should choose an economically relevant one.
 To do this, we run the command:

 ```stata
 pretrends, numpre(3) b(beta) v(sigma) slope(`r(slope)')